Bayern (horse): 2015: four-year-old season

-Bayern's return was delayed by a foot abscess which interrupted his training schedule in early 2015.
-He began his second season with a drop back in distance as he contested the Churchill Downs Stakes on the Kentucky Derby undercard on May 2.
+Bayern's return was delayed by a foot abscess that interrupted his training schedule in early 2015.
+He began the season with a drop back in distance as he contested the Churchill Downs Stakes on the Kentucky Derby undercard on May 2.
 He never reached the lead and finished last of the six runners behind Private Zone.
 In the Metropolitan Handicap at Belmont on 6 June, he finished last of the ten runners, twenty-nine lengths behind the winner Honor Code.
 He was dropped back to Grade II level in July and started favorite under top weight of 123 pounds in the San Diego Handicap at Del Mar Racetrack.
 He produced a somewhat improved effort to finish third behind the Argentinian-bred Catch A Flight.
-In August, he contested the Pacific Classic but though he led in the initial stages of the race, he faded after being passed on the turn by Beholder and finished second to last of 10 horses.
-Bayern finished third in the Awesome Again Stakes at Santa Anita to Smooth Roller prompting discussion of whether he would be retired, with an announcement of his retirement in the days that followed.
+In August, he contested the Pacific Classic but though he led in the initial stages of the race, he faded after being passed on the turn by Beholder and finished ninth of 10 horses.
+Bayern finished third in the Awesome Again Stakes at Santa Anita to Smooth Roller, prompting discussion of whether he would be retired, with an announcement of his retirement in the days that followed.

 Stallion career

 Bayern entered stud at Hill 'N' Dale Farms in Kentucky.
-His 2017 stud fee stands at $15,000.
+His 2017 stud fee was $15,000.

-In 2021 Bayern was sold to Dr. Sangil Choi of South Korea and moved to stand at Choi's Great Hill Farm in that country.
+In 2021, Bayern was sold to Dr. Sangil Choi of South Korea and moved to stand at Choi's Great Hill Farm in that country.